|Back to: Thai Culture & Traditions|

-"Life isn't about weathering the storm, but learning how to dance in the rain."
+"Life isn't about weathering the storm,

 Motorcycles on Thai Road

-Add to this that according to the Thai Law, the legal age for riding a small motorcycle is 15 y.o.
+Take into account that according to the Thai Law, the legal age for riding a small motorcycle is 15 y.o.
 In practice, the age for driving a motorbike on Thai roads is quintessentially governed by the child's ability to walk.
 Not surprisingly, they are quite irresponsible and totally ignore the most basic and simple safety rules.

 Just imagine how many more children, adults & pets can sit on this motorbike.